 KEYS maintains and operates an electric generation, transmission, and distribution system, which supplies electric capacity and energy south of FKEC's Marathon Substation to the Lower Florida Keys and the City of Key West.
 KEYS and FKEC jointly own a 64 mile long, 138 kV transmission system that interconnects to FPL's Florida City Substation at the Dade/Monroe County Line and proceeds southwest via several FKEC substations to the FKEC's Marathon Substation.
 This system includes two interconnections with FPL at the Dade/ Monroe County line.
 At these interconnections, FKEC and KEYS own 21 miles of a 36.8 mile 138 kV tie line between the FKEC's Tavernier and FPL's Florida City Substations and 14 miles of a 27.8 mile 138 kV tie line between FKEC's Jewfish Creek and FPL's Florida City Substations.
-KEYS owns and operates a 38.2-mile long 138 kV radial transmission system from Marathon Substation to Big Coppitt
+KEYS owns and operates a 38.2-mile long 138 kV radial transmission system from Marathon Substation to Big Coppitt Substation.
+The KEYS radial 138-kV system loops in and out of KEYS' Big Pine and Big Coppitt Substations and taps off at Cudjoe Key Substation.
+KEYS owns two 138 kV lines of approximately 5.5 and 7.84 miles in length connecting Big Coppitt Substation to Stock Island Substation.
+Two autotransformers at the Stock Island Substation provide transformation between 138 kV and 69 kV.
+KEYS has six 69 kV and four 138 kV substations which supply power at 13.8 kV to its distribution system.
+KEYS owns approximately 227 miles of 13.8 kV distribution line.
+KEYS owns two STATCOM/shunt capacitors installations, one at Big Pine and one at Stock Island Power Plant Substation.
+Additionally, KEYS and FKEC jointly own a 138 kV series capacitor, installed at FKEC's Islamorada Substation; and an automated transmission protection system to automatically shed load for select contingency conditions.
+These projects ensure the import limit of the Florida Keys (KEYS/FMPA and FKEC) 138 kV transmission system is equal to the thermal limit of the installed transmission conductor.

-&lt;sup>2 The City of Lake Worth's transmission system description is not being provided because Lake Worth directly reports to the FRCC on their own system.
+2 The City of Lake Worth's transmission system description is not being provided because Lake Worth directly reports to the FRCC on their own system.